squarepupil/website-pages/src/pages/indetail.md

 ### Learning

+!indetail-puddle.jpg,, left

-Because learning is the goal of teaching, our focus is not on teaching, but on learning.
+Because learning is the goal of education, our focus is not on teaching, but on learning.
 Students explore whatever interests them and in a fashion that makes sense to them.
 Success or failure has no bearing on growth.
 Students learn regardless of outcome.